-At December 31, 2021, the Company had a working capital deficit and a stockholders' deficit of \$41.6 million and \$27.3 million, respectively.
-In addition, the Company had a loss from continuing operations before other income (expense) and income taxes of approximately \$12.5 million for the year ended December 31, 2021 and cash used in operating activities was \$8.9 million for the year ended December 31, 2021.
+At December 31, 2022, the Company had a working capital deficit and a stockholders' deficit of \$42.9 million and \$29.1 million, respectively.
+In addition, the Company had a loss from continuing operations of approximately \$3.3 million and \$5.3 million for the years ended December 31, 2022 and 2021, respectively, and cash used in operating activities was \$0.2 million and \$8.9 million for the years ended December 31, 2022 and 2021, respectively.
 As of the date of this report, our cash is deficient and payments for our operations in the ordinary course are not being made.
 The continued losses and other related factors, including past due accounts payable and payroll taxes, as well as payment defaults under the terms of certain outstanding notes payable and debentures, raise substantial doubt about the Company's ability to continue as a going concern for 12 months from the filing date of this report.